KYLChiu/KYLChiu.github.io/_pages/about.md

 ```
 What should we expect from this excerpt?

----

-<sub><sup>Please note: The opinions and views expressed on this page are solely my own and do not reflect those of my employer.</sup></sub>
+<sub><sup>Please note: The opinions and views expressed on this website are solely my own and do not reflect those of my employer.</sup></sub>